bahim22/work/Docs2/AplusQues.md

 9. inverter board: converts low volt DC power to high volt AC; lights up back-light bulb.
 If it's broken, LCD screen won't light up when laptop is powered, but you'll see a very dim image
 10. l

+### Cable Types

+1. f
+2. d

+#### Display: Video Cables

+1. **VGA**: video graphics array: legacy cable; only transmits analog signal; blue
+2. **DVI** digital visual interface: addressed analog video transmission issues.
+Able to transmit digital video signals to display units
+   1. 3 standards: DVI-A analog only, D digital only, I: analog & digital; white
+3. **HDMI**: high-def multimedia interface: higher motion-picture fram rates and digital audio w/ single cable.
+   1. Common connector type: Standard A HDMI (19 pins)
+4. **DisplayPort**: DP: uses less power and is backward compatible w/ VGA & DVI. transmits video & audio signals.
+   1. DP standard features 2 hooks to lock the cable in place
+   2. Can use adaptors to convert one type of connection/cable tech to a different one

+#### Connector types

+#### Hard Drive Cables

+- Connections (drive interfaces), can be on or off-board and are used to connect internal components to mobo
+- attachment standard depends on HDD requirements and features circuitry and a header (port)
+- d
+- d

+1. SATA: serial advanced tech attachment
+   1. most common and features a flat, internal cable that has a terminating connector that only fits the mobo connection port in one way.
+   2. data cable: 7 pins, power cable: 15 pins
+   3. revisions = [1.0, 2.0, 3.0, 3.2 = 1.5Gbps, 3Gbps, 6Gbps, 16Gbps]
+2. SCSI
+3. eSATA
+4. IDE

 ### Troubleshoot

 1. If pagination error is occuring and causing random **BSOD** crashes, but otherwise computer works then